Dance pad: Hard

-Solid State
+Solid-state

-"Solid State" pads replace the usual mechanical switch and contact used in other hard pads.
-A proximity sensor is used to detect a player's steps on the pad.
-The advantages of a solid state design is that they do not require pressure to activate, eliminating moving parts that might break down and keeping dirt from getting into the mechanism.
+Solid-state pads replace the usual mechanical switches and contacts with proximity sensors to detect the player's steps.
+Solid-state designs do not require pressure to activate, eliminating moving parts that might wear down faster, but are vulnerable to dirt.

 Caveats

 Problems are often encountered when attempting to use a PlayStation pad with a computer simulator.
-Most PlayStation-PC adapters will not register Up and Down, or Left and Right, simultaneously initially, although they are common "jumps" in dance games.
-This is because normal PlayStation games do not require such input, and because D-pads are not usually designed to physically permit such input.
-StepMania's website has a section concerning adapter compatibility.
-Although these devices may work on a PC, to date, the adapters will not work with consoles that have built in USB ports such as the PlayStation 3 and the Xbox 360.
+Most PlayStation-PC adapters will not register all of the directions on the pad simultaneously, as normal PlayStation games do not require such inputs and PlayStation D-pads are not designed for them.
+StepManias website has a section concerning adapter compatibility.
+Although these devices may work on a PC, the adapters will not work with consoles that have built-in USB ports, such as the PlayStation 3 and the Xbox 360.

 Purchasers of home pads should be aware of the number and arrangement of active arrow panels that are required by the game(s) they want to play.
-Although most commercial pads have four arrow panels (DDR/In The Groove), some have five (Pump It Up), six (Dance Dance Revolution Solo 2000), eight (Dance:UK), (MC Groovz Dance Craze), or nine (Technomotion).
+Although most commercial pads have four panels (DDR/In the Groove), some have five (Pump It Up), six, eight (MC Groovz Dance Craze), or nine.